 - Eat Quercetin-rich foods – Quercetin is a flavonoid found in various herbs and foods such as apples, onions, tea, berries and broccoli.
 Quercetin is immuno-modulating, which means it is balancing – both helping to both reduce inflammation and fight infections (especially viral infections!).

 - Eat Mushrooms – Mushrooms have great immune-supportive and health-promoting qualities.
 In particular, the beta-glucan component of mushrooms helps to support the function of white blood cells and their ability to fight infection.
-Eating white button or shitake mushrooms in your cooking can be beneficial, as can various
+A simple way to enjoy the benefits of mushrooms can be as easy as adding white button or shitake mushrooms to your cooking.

 - Drink 1/2 of your body weight in ounces of water.
 Hydration is key for overall immune function, as well as keeping mucus secretions thin and lessening microbial attachment to mucus membranes.